 The purpose of collaboration diagram is similar to sequence diagram.
-But the specific purpose of collaboration diagram is to visualize the organization of objects and their interaction.
+However, the specific purpose of collaboration diagram is to visualize the organization of objects and their interaction.

 State chart diagram is used to visualize the reaction of a system by internal/external factors.

 Activity diagram describes the flow of control in a system.
-So it consists of activities and links.
-The flow can be sequential, concurrent or branched.
+It consists of activities and links.
+The flow can be sequential, concurrent, or branched.